-This conference will identify, evaluate and discuss the relevance and effectiveness of new approaches to improving risk governance, both as they result from responding to and learning from crises, and as deliberate innovations in how regulatory power is exercised and shared.
-It will build upon:
+The conference identified, evaluated and discussed the relevance and effectiveness of new approaches to improving risk governance, both as they result from responding to and learning from crises, and as deliberate innovations in how regulatory power is exercised and shared.
+It built upon:

-The conference intends to bring together practitioners of risk governance and regulation from private, public and academic organisations interested in sharing knowledge and enhancing their understanding of crisis and new forms of risk regulation.
-It is hosted and co-organised by the OECD Regulatory Policy Division (of its Public Governance and Territorial Development Directorate), together with the International Risk Governance Council (IRGC) and the Rethinking Regulation program at Duke University.
-The conference will be held at the OECD Conference Centre in Paris.
+The conference brought together practitioners of risk governance and regulation from private, public and academic organisations interested in sharing knowledge and enhancing their understanding of crisis and new forms of risk regulation.
+It was hosted and co-organised by the OECD Regulatory Policy Division (of its Public Governance and Territorial Development Directorate), together with the International Risk Governance Council (IRGC) and the Rethinking Regulation program at Duke University.
+The conference was held at the OECD Conference Centre in Paris.

-For more information about agenda, practical details and organising parties, please use the navigation above.
+For more information about agenda, speakers, presentations and organisers , please use the navigation above.

 Should you have any questions, please contact Marcel Bürkler at the IRGC Secretariat: firstname.lastname@example.org.

-- Jose-Mariano Gago, IST and IRGC Foundation Board
+Jose-Mariano Gago, Instituto Superior Técnico Lisbon and IRGC Foundation Board

-- Jonathan Wiener, Duke University and IRGC Scientific and Technical Council
+Jonathan Wiener, Duke University and IRGC Scientific & Technical Council

 This session will address the key questions of the Recalibrating Risk research project, including: How do events become framed and understood as crises?
 When are incidents perceived as ordinary; or as unusual but just unlucky; or as marking a new state of the world that demands action?
 How do crises influence public and expert perceptions?
 How do crises influence regulatory change – both its likelihood and its type (e.g. tighter standards, higher penalties, splitting up regulatory bodies, combining regulatory bodies, delegating to non-state actors, etc.)?
 Why do different types of regulatory change arise after different crises?
 How (un)successful are regulatory changes arising from crises (including regarding effectiveness, cost, and side effects)?
 How can regulatory systems be better designed to learn from crises and adopt more successful responses in the future?

-Moderator: Jonathan Wiener, Duke University and IRGC Scientific and Technical Council
+Jonathan Wiener, Duke University and IRGC Scientific & Technical Council

 This session will examine key case studies of crisis events and regulatory change in the energy sector: Oil spills in Europe and the USA from the 1970s to the present (including Amoco Cadiz, Exxon Valdez, and BP Deepwater Horizon); and nuclear power accidents in Europe, the USA and Japan from the 1970s to the present (including Three Mile Island 1979, Chernobyl 1986, and Fukushima 2011).